 The performers usually wear traditional clothing for dancing the Tinikling.
 While the Balintawak (a popular dress) and the Patadiong (a traditional skirt) are common for girls, boys wear a Barong Tagalog (traditional festive garments) together with long red pants.
 Both the men and the women perform the dance barefoot.

-Go to other interesting issues on the Philippines: Food & Drinks
+Go to other interesting topics on the Philippines: Food & Drinks